markromanmiller/dddr/README.md

 The R package `dddr` is a [`vctrs`](https://github.com/r-lib/vctrs/)-based package for working with three-diensional spatial data.
-It gives points, velocities, and rotations first-class vector status in R, enabling usage as column types within `data.frame` and `tibble`.
+It gives three-dimensional objects like points, velocities, and rotations first-class vector status in R, enabling usage as column types within `data.frame` and `tibble`.

 In contrast to most spatial R packages like `sf` or `rspatial` that work with geographic, 2-dimensional data, `dddr` works best with